salylgw/gammath_spot/README.md

 1. If you want to use the CLI and want to screen stocks based on micro-gScores and have installed this software then run: `gammath_screener screener.csv > log_screener.txt`.
 If not installed but just obtained the source code then go to the directory `gammath_spot/gammath_spot/` where all the source files are and run: `python gammath_stocks_screener.py screener.csv > log_screener.txt`.
 Note that the filtering criteria (micro-gScores values) is specified in `screener.csv` and the results can be found in `tickers/screened_watchlist.csv`.

-# HOWTO to get Gammath™ SPOT data from Docker desktop to your PC/MAC
+# HOWTO to get Gammath SPOT data from Docker desktop to your PC/MAC
 1. Run docker desktop
 1. Click on "Volumes"
 1. Click on the Volume name